jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 So far, worst-case execution times have been conveniently provided.
 Where do they come from?

-Turns out WCET analysis is a big, hard problem.
+Turns out timing analysis is a big, hard problem.
 The unsolvability of the halting problem could suggest it's impossible!
 Needless to say, we'll only scratch the surface here.

+### Measurement

+A fool's errand.

+### Static analysis